-Once the process is completed, the backup image would be saved automatically to the new inserted SSD.
+Once the process is completed, the backup image would be saved automatically to the newly inserted SSD.

-Step 1: Start the process with downloading windows 7 USB/DVD download tool and ISO files from Microsoft.
+Step 1: Start the process by downloading the Windows 7 USB/DVD download tool and ISO files from Microsoft.

-Step 2: Launch he tool and select the option of browse for locating the windows 7 ISO files.
+Step 2: Launch the tool and select the option of browse for locating the Windows 7 ISO files.

 Step 3: Now select the USB drive as the media.

 Step 4: Once the USB is attached, click begin copying to continue.
 Use a USB with at least an internal memory of 4GB.

 For restoring the system image to SSD, all you need to do is to connect the hard drive containing the image with either the new SSD or bootable media USB.
 Press F10 and the next steps for transferring windows 7 OS to SSD are as follows: